bytebeamio/bytebeam_flutter_sdk/README.md

 Upload a message to a stream.
 When responding to actions, you need to send a message to the `action_status` stream with fields (`action_id`, `state`, `progress`, and `errors` (optional))

+All of these methods throw a string in case of error.